Most clients are beginners. And with beginners, virtually anything works. For a while.

 10. Get them excited about what really matters

-These days it is easier than ever for our clients to get distracted with the latest fitness fad.
-Your job is to keep your clients focused on what really matter – their personal fitness goals.
-Keep bringing everything you’re doing with them back to their training goals and help them make the connection.
+These days it’s easier than ever for your clients to get distracted with the latest fitness fad.
+Your job is to keep them focused on what really matters: their personal fitness goals.
+Make sure everything you do supports those goals, and make sure the client knows that’s why you’re doing them.